 So here we are, sitting together for our first accent modification lesson.
 Yes, we’ve talked over the phone, but now we’re sitting together, pens in hand, paper in front of us.
 Now what?

-One thing I’ll be doing while we’re talking is preparing a set of priority phonemes (speech sounds that can change the meaning of a word) for your modification practice.
+One thing I’ll be doing while we’re talking is preparing a set of priority phonemes (speech sounds that can change the meaning of a word) for you to modify.
 This list will likely be a mix of consonants and vowels (including diphthongs), and will be personalized to your speech patterns – not just based on what your native language is.
 The length of that priority set will depend on how much change you wish to make: Do you want to be understood all the time?
-Or are you planning to eliminate your accent entirely?
+Or are you planning to eliminate your “foreign” accent entirely?
 It’s a good idea for you to consider this matter before our first meeting, but, of course, you can change your mind at any point along the way after we start lessons.
 In fact, students fairly frequently do come into training thinking they want to eliminate their accents, and then decide to work towards being understood all the time, and vise versa.

 And that’s how it works!
 A comprehensive conversation, lots of questions and repetition.
 And then the first, model lesson, right after the assessment, during our first meeting.
 So you can get a sense of how I teach, I can get a sense of how you learn, and then we see where we go from there.
 I look forward to meeting with you!

 © 2015-2018 Helen Kobek and helenkobek.com.
 All rights reserved.